-If you have been licensed to use the Continuous Compliance DB2 Connector for Mainframe or DB2 Connector for iSeries, you will need to obtain the respective DB2 Connector package (tar file) and apply it to your Masking Engine(s).
+If you have been licensed to use the Delphix Masking DB2 Connector for Mainframe or DB2 Connector for iSeries, you will need to obtain the respective DB2 Connector package (tar file) and apply it to your Masking Engine(s).
 Each package is intended to be installed and run from a workstation or laptop, not from the Delphix Appliance.
 These packages contain a script that must be used in a bash shell and depends on the availability of the curl and ssh commands to install the respective license on your remote Delphix Appliance.

-Applying DB2 connector for mainframe
+Applying DB2 Connector for Mainframe

-- 1. Go to the https://download.delphix.com/folder/580/Delphix%20Product%20Releases/ DB2%20Masking%20Mainframe and download DB2MaskingMainframe.tar - 2.
-Extractits contents using tar -xvf DB2MaskingMainframe.tar - 3. cd db2-license - 4. ./installdb2license.sh -h MASKING_ENGINE_HOST -P MASKING_ENGINE_PORT -u MASKING_ENGINE_ADMIN_USERNAME -p MASKING_ENGINE_ADMIN_PASSWORD [-C MASKING_ENGINE_PUBLIC_KEY_FILE]
+1. Go to

+https://download.delphix.com/folder/580/Delphix%20Product%20Releases/DB2%20Masking%20Mainframe and download DB2MaskingMainframe.tar

+- 2. Extract its contents using tar -xvf DB2MaskingMainframe.tar - 3. cd db2-license - ./installdb2license.sh -h MASKING_ENGINE_HOST -P MASKING_ENGINE_PORT -u MASKING_ENGINE_ADMIN_USERNAME -p MASKING_ENGINE_ADMIN_PASSWORD [-C MASKING_ENGINE_PUBLIC_KEY_FILE]